3 Amazing Days Hiking the Inca Trail

 Km 82 from Cusco to Machu Picchu in Peru

 Hiking the Inca Trail to Machu Picchu had been on my Life List for a long time, so it was a must for my first visit to South America.
 Although doing the research showed me that you could get there on a bus & a train, it just didn’t feel like I would deserve it if I hadn’t negotiated the legendary Inca Trail as part of my journey.

-I booked the 21-day tour ‘Absolute Peru’ with G Adventures, which had hiking the Inca Trail as one of the final activities.
+I booked the 21-day tour ‘Absolute Peru’ with G Adventures.
+The itinerary included a homestay on Lake Titicaca, a visit to the Amazon Rainforest, Nazca Lines, Colca Canyon & hiking the Inca Trail to Machu Picchu.
 This gave plenty of time to acclimatise to the altitude.
 I had also spent the previous 3 weeks in Bolivia which helped (If your interested you can read my post on the Uyuni Salt Flats learn more).
 As we crossed the highest point (over 4200m) at aptly named Dead Woman’s Pass on Day 2, I was very grateful for all this preparation.
 To see my Inca Trail experience in all its glory why not check out my video?

 What do you need to know?

 The whole packing & preparing for the Inca Trail trek is a subject in itself.
 Here, I am going to concentrate just on the hike alone.

 Everybody needs to go with a guided tour group.
 I would recommend researching this as the cheaper options can mean the Porters are not treated as well (in terms of the weight they carry & the kit they are given).
 To learn more about the Porters read this article.
 All this means, if you want to hike the Inca Trail then the earlier you book the better, to guarantee your place.